animal-tree/Writing-stuff/Wisdom/Empathy-Introspection-and-Linguistics.md

 —

-And then further, that "(more)" could be interpreted as "I'm smarter than you", when, really, I meant: [I'll be your mirror.](https://www.youtube.com/watch?v=KGZWb1SIiR4).
+And then further, that "(more)" could be interpreted as "I'm smarter than you", when, really, in my head, I meant: [I'll be your mirror](https://www.youtube.com/watch?v=KGZWb1SIiR4).
+9this conversation never happened but that's the context this internal auditory happened in, in my head, with no other internal auditories (read: thoughts) to verbally contextualize it, just emotion.